cjquines/qboard/README.md

 *The efficient digital whiteboard.*

 **qboard** is a whiteboard app with efficient keyboard shortcuts, to make drawing feel as seamless as possible.
 In the spirit of Vim, it's possible to do everything that isn't drawing without moving your hands.
-It is sketchily hosted on [my website](https://cjquines.com/qboard/).
+It's hosted on [my website](https://cjquines.com/qboard/).
+Here's a [demo video](https://youtu.be/8NvXHukL8ic).

 ## Keybindings